 It's a crucial component of this recipe.

-Choose heavy cream (double cream also works) that is fresh and good for whipping.
-I know that sounds obvious, but dairy products vary in the percentage of water content among other things.
-The more water the less they hold and the easier they curdle in my experience.
+Choose heavy or double cream that is fresh and good for whipping.
+I know that sounds obvious, but dairy products vary in the percentage of water content, among other things.
+In my experience, the more water, the less they hold and the easier they curdle.

-I never use light creams for this type of recipe because for me they don't have the right consistency or flavor.
-But if you like and are familiar with it, by all means, use it.
+I never use light creams for this type of topping as they don't have the right consistency or flavor.
+But if you like it and are familiar with it you can use it.

-Sour cream or cream cheese: I always add a few tablespoons to the cream before whipping.
-They give it more structure and it holds better after whipped for a couple of days.
+I always add a few tablespoons of cream cheese to the cream before whipping.
+It's optional, but it gives the cream more structure and helps it hold better for a couple of days.

 Assembling the tarts

-Raspberry jam: choose a good brand, one that has a definite raspberry flavor.
-If you make your own so much better!
+- Raspberry jam: Choose a good brand with a definite raspberry flavor.
+It's so much better if you make your own!

-Cherries: I use fresh cherries, pitted and halved.
-You can use frozen ones that have been defrosted.
-They will be soft and somehow wilted, but they go under the cream so it's not much of a deal.
-Make sure they are not watery as they will make the crust soggy.
+- Cherries: I use fresh cherries, pitted and halved.
+You can also use frozen ones that have been defrosted.
+They will be soft and somehow wilted, but they go under the cream, so it's not much of a deal.
+Make sure they are not watery, as they will make the crust soggy.
 You can also use canned cherries (well-drained) if that's all you can find.

 Finishing touches

-I like to add some chocolate shards or grated semisweet chocolate and add some fresh whole cherries (image below).
+I like to add some chocolate shards or grated semisweet chocolate and add some fresh whole cherries.

-Other ways to finish them is to add white chocolate shavings, some dusting of cocoa powder or raspberries.
+Other ways to finish them are to add white chocolate shavings or a dusting of cocoa powder.

-- Flavorings: use a liquor (maraschino or cassis) to flavor the cream or to mix into the jam.
+- Variations: use a liquor, like maraschino or cassis, to flavor the cream or to mix into the jam.
+Add a little ground cinnamon to the dough or almond extract to the jam for a different flavor profile.

 Related recipes you might like: